Are you planning a trip to Egypt? Great! This comprehensive guide to Egypt will help you do just that.

 25. Sohag Governorate

 With a long stretch of the Nile Valley, the Sohag Governorate is located in the southern area of Upper Egypt.
 The region has a few archeological sites to visit including the temple built for the goddess Repyt by Ptolemy XV Caesario.

 A travel warning also extends to the southern part of the Sinai peninsula.
 This is with the exception of the Red Sea resort area of Sharm el-Sheikh, one of the most popular beach places in Egypt.
 This resort town has sandy beaches, clear waters, and coral reefs.
 With its picture palm tree-lined promenades and first-class restaurants and bars, no wonder many consider it to be the best place to vacation in Egypt.

 Located in the northeast of the country, the governorate has the same boundaries as the city of Suez.
 The city dates back to historic times and although there are few tourist attractions, you can take a boat tour on the canal to see the sites.

-If this doesn’t apply to you, you’ll need to obtain a visa.
-The simplest option is to get an e-visa.
+If this doesn’t apply to you, you’ll need to obtain an Egypt visa.
+The simplest option is to get an Egypt e-visa.
 You can apply online and will receive your e-visa via email.
 You can choose either a single entry visa for trips up to 30 days or multiple entry visa for a period over 90 days.